 Every interaction your employees have with customers is an opportunity to make the customer experience easy, helpful and friendly.
 The words your employees use make all of the difference.
 The lady at American used the right words.
 The wrong words can cause dis-ease in customers, or leave customers thinking you don’t care.
-In this article I’m sharing 5 phrases that cause dis-ease and make customers think you don’t care.
+In this article, I’m sharing 5 phrases that cause dis-ease and make customers believe that you don’t care.

 1. “The only thing I can do is…”

 Customers, especially if they happen to be angry, need options.
 Never make a client feel pushed into a corner.
 Even if you know, for example, that you have no appointments available for a customer today, pretend to check before telling them no. Do it this way.
 “We work on an appointment system.
 Let me check to see if we have openings today.”
 Then, “I can get you in tomorrow at 1:00 pm.”
 That took a few more words than, “The only thing I can do is…” but it sounds so much more helpful.